Betzdorf, Germany

 Betzdorf is part of the district of Altenkirchen.
 Betzdorf is located on the river Sieg, approx. 15 km south-west of Siegen.
 Betzdorf is the seat of the Verbandsgemeinde Betzdorf-Gebhardshain.
 Betzdorf (Sieg) station is a railway junction with closed marshalling yard on the Sieg Railway, the Betzdorf–Haiger railway and the Betzdorf–Daaden railway.

 It is twinned with the town of Ross-on-Wye, England.

+Transport

+The Betzdorf train station is served by five railway lines (RE9, RB90, RB93, RB96 and RB97).